This post contains affiliate links.

 If your dog’s activity level is increased while backpacking, it is important to increase food as well.
 For weekend trips, we increase Merci’s food by 10-25%.
 For longer trips and thru-hiking, we increase her food by 50-100%.

 The caloric density of pet food is measured in kcals.
 This is a more accurate way to measure how much food your dog needs.
 Discuss the duration and daily mileage of your backpacking trip with your veterinarian to determine the correct number of kcals your dog needs daily.
-Our vet suggested between 500 to 2,000 kcals per day for Merci.
+Your vet can give personalized guidance based on your dog’s breed, size, and overall health.

 The best way to determine the amount of food your dog needs daily is to use an activity tracker along with weekly weigh-ins.
 We use the FitBark activity tracker.
 The FitBark measures the actual distance your dog walks or runs daily.
 Knowing this will help you determine the correct amount of food.